 Prior to the 2016-17 school year, within the PID system, when a new student record matched an existing record on some, but not all matching criteria, a student identification error occurred.
 For example, an error occurred if the social security number on a new record matched the number on an existing record, but the last names on the two records did not match.
+A student identification error would prevent TEA from being able to match all the records of a student and accurately track that student across years.
 In 2016-17, the Unique ID system was fully implemented, and student identification errors within the PID can no longer occur.
-Errors within the Unique ID system can occur when districts create an additional Unique ID for a student who already has a Unique ID assigned.
+However, student tracking errors can still occur whenever districts create an additional Unique ID for a student who already has a Unique ID assigned.
 The agency has developed a process for retiring Unique IDs to resolve cases in which students have multiple Unique IDs.